mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     Same user on each iteration setting: By checking this box, cookies in the first response are used for the following requests.

-    Delay Thread Creation Until Needed: If this option is checked, the ramp-up delay and startup delay are performed before the thread data is created.
-If not checked, all the data required for the threads is created before starting the execution of a test
+    Delay Thread Creation Until Needed: By checking this option, the ramp-up delay and startup delay are performed before the thread data is created.
+If not checked, all the data required for threads is created before starting the execution of a test

     Specify thread lifetime: Use this setting if you want to schedule and manage the thread's lifetime